 The Matrix Consulting Group was retained by the Village of Ossining to facilitate a Police Reform and Collaborative involving the community and its police department.
-Arising from New York Executive Order 203 and based on extensive stakeholder input, this document provides a long-range plan for policing in Ossining.
-The initial report was released on January 21, 2021 and revised to incorporate the points raised in subsequent reviews.
-The Village Board of Trustees met on March 10 and March 17, 2021 to review the suggested recommendations from this process, accepting most, modifying a few and tabling others for future consideration.
+Arising from New York Executive Order 203 and based on extensive stakeholder input, this document provides a long range plan for policing in Ossining.
+This draft report provides a summary of this four month effort.